yyssl88/DCRs/README.md

 - MCTS + policy learning
 - ML models, e.g., M_R, M_U

+---

-## Dataset
+## 📦 Dataset

-The following link is the dataset folder, including: Amazon, Fakeddit, Goodreads, ml25m, PAD-UFES-20. https://drive.google.com/drive/folders/1xWE6aXvPYZDYndStudiRzN3pA5CEX0yC?usp=drive_link
+All datasets are available at:

+https://drive.google.com/drive/folders/1xWE6aXvPYZDYndStudiRzN3pA5CEX0yC?usp=drive_link

+The folder contains:

+- Amazon
+- Fakeddit
+- Goodreads
+- ml25m
+- PAD-UFES-20

 The following is source code for PAD dataset; for other datasets, the code is in "dcrs-others" directory.